-For more info on the show and to hear past shows visit www.itsaquestionofbalance.com
+For more info and to listen to past shows click visit www.itsaquestionofbalance.com

 For more info and to listen to past shows visit www.itsaquestionofbalance.com